dbt

 Catalog: dbt Explorer

-Both data developers and consumers alike benefit from having an understanding of data dependencies, freshness, use cases, and other relevant context. dbt Explorer is an interactive data catalog that represents all of the metadata created in every dbt Cloud run in an intuitive, visual interface.
+Both data developers and consumers alike benefit from having an understanding of data dependencies, freshness, use cases, and other relevant contexts. dbt Explorer is an interactive data catalog that represents the metadata created in every dbt Cloud run in an intuitive, visual interface.
 Using dbt Explorer, consumers can find a data asset and view it in context, complete with its metadata, documentation, and data lineage.
 Data producers can use dbt Explorer to find reusable data assets, as well as to trace lineage to troubleshoot data issues resulting from upstream data defects.

 The nice thing is that, rather than an afterthought in the DataOps process, the assets viewable by dbt Explorer - models, metadata, documentation, data lineage, security controls, etc. - are all automatically generated during the data development process itself.
 Updates are pushed automatically to dbt Explorer with every push to production.
 With dbt, teams can implement collaborative data workflows that reduce bottlenecks and empower faster decision-making across departments.